-- 1. Understand the structure and functioning of major sectors of the Indian economy. - 2.
+- 1. Evaluate the structure and functioning of major sectors of the Indian economy. - 2.
 Analyze the performance and growth trends of different sectors. - 3.
 Examine the challenges and constraints faced by sectors in India. - 4.
-Evaluate the policy implications and interventions required for sectoral development. - 5.
 Develop critical thinking and analytical skills to assess sector-specific issues.